BOARD OF DIRECTORS

 Following two years at GCC’s Sloan Theater, Silverthorne moved in 2017 to its present home on the fourth floor of Hawks & Reed Performing Arts Center in downtown Greenfield.
 Rowland directed the first production in this new venue, the Long, Singer, and Winfield parody, The Complete Works Of William Shakespeare (abridged), with three actors offering comically twisted excerpts from the Bard’s collected works.

-Most recently, Rowland directed A.R.
+Rowland directed A.R.
 Gurney’s Love Letters as a benefit for Silverthorne in the LAVA Center, Greenfield, in February of 2020.
-Retiring from active membership on Silverthorne’s board of directors this year, Rowland continues to consult with the board to help chart Silverthorne’s course through and beyond the current pandemic.
+After retiring from active membership on Silverthorne’s board of directors, Rowland consulted with the board to help chart Silverthorne’s course through and beyond the current pandemic.